outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - fix pattern matching functions
   - finish pos, clause, modifiers code from find implementation

+  - make function/query list for workflows, starting with information formats

   - identify attribute: attributes can be reduced to 'position', implemented as a:

       - relationship type (relative difference)